neuropoly/coil_simulation_web/README.md

-# coil_simulation_web
+# MRI Coil Simulation

 Program for simulating RF coil array for MRI.
+Allows simple geometries such as planar array and cylindrical array.
+Uses Biot-Savart law and sum of square combination of coils for computing SNR.

 # Dependencies
 - Python (2.7)